emqx/cloud-docs/en_US/deployments/port_guide_serverless.md

 If all the above steps are correct but the issue persists, please submit a support ticket through our ticket system.
 Provide the following detailed information to expedite issue resolution:

 - Deployment name and ID (found on the "Deployment Management" page in the console)
-- Deployment type (e.g., Serverless, Standard, Professional, etc.)
+- Deployment type (e.g., Serverless, Dedicated, Premium, etc.)
 - Specific client type and version
 - Client connection example code (provide your programming language, e.g., Python, JavaScript, and the relevant connection code with sensitive information redacted)
 - Client error logs or specific error messages (please provide detailed error descriptions or screenshots, if possible)